Bloating: Causes and Prevention Tips

 - Disaccharides, such as lactose in milk, yogurt and ice cream

-- Monosaccharides, including fructose (a type of sugar found in honey), apples and pears
+- Monosaccharides, including fructose (a type of sugar found in fruits and honey), apples and pears

 - Polyols or sugar alcohols found in foods such as apricots, nectarines, plums and cauliflower, as well as many chewing gums and candies

-“The small intestine doesn’t always fully absorb these carbohydrates, instead passing them to the colon, where they are fermented by bacteria and produce gas,” Lee says.
-Not everyone gets gas and bloating from every FODMAP foods.
-You might start by cutting out FODMAP foods and then slowly bringing them back into your diet one at a time to pinpoint problem foods.
+In people sensitive to FODMAP-rich foods, the small intestine doesn't always fully absorb these carbohydrates, and instead passes them to the colon, where they are fermented by bacteria and produce gas.
+To see if some of the FODMAP foods are causing your gas and bloating you can start by cutting out FODMAP foods and then slowly bringing them back into your diet one at a time to pinpoint any foods that are causing the problems.

 In the long run, the key to preventing bloating is understanding its cause.
 If mild constipation is the problem, a fiber-rich diet, water and exercise may help, but these steps won’t always work for chronic constipation.
 Chronic constipation and other conditions, such as IBS or gastroparesis, require medical treatment, so it’s important to talk to your doctor about your bloating symptoms.